-There are many factors that go into determining the price and value of a particular coin.
-First of all you must understand the difference between price and value.
-To most people these two terms are used interchangeably.
-To coin collectors they mean different things.
-The "price" or "retail price" of a coin is what you pay for that coin when you purchase it from a dealer.
-The "value" or "wholesale price" of a coin is what a dealer would pay to you to buy the coin from you.
+Many factors go into determining the price and value of a particular coin.
+First of all, you must understand the difference between price and value.
+To most people, these two terms are used interchangeably.
+To coin collectors, they mean different things.
+The price or retail price of a coin is what you pay for that coin when you purchase it from a dealer.
+The value or wholesale price of a coin is what a coin dealer would give to you to buy the coin from you.

-The major influence on the value or price of a coin is the supply of that particular coin in a particular grade that is available for people to buy.
+The primary influence on the value or price of a coin is the supply of that particular coin in a particular grade that is available for people to buy.
 The total possible supply available to the market is determined by the initial mintage of that coin.
-For most countries, at the end of a year the coin dies with that particular year on it are destroyed and never used again.
-Hence, once a year is done the supply of that coin for that date is fixed (note: this does not take into account restrikes).
-In the early years of the United States Mint coin dies were made by hand and were used until they wore out or broke.
+For most countries, at the end of a year, the coin dies with that particular year on it is destroyed and never used again.
+Hence, once production for a year is completed, the supply of that coin for that date is fixed.
+In the early years of the United States Mint, coin dies were made by hand and were used until they wore out or broke.
 This resulted in some coins being produced with the previous year's date but reported as production in the current year.

 Survival Rate or Surviving Population

 This is not limited to just precious metals.
-In recent years the price of copper and nickel have begun to rise.
-If the value of the base metal in our current coinage exceeds the face value of the coin, people will start melting these common coins in order to reap the profit of selling the copper and nickel recovered from these coins.
+In recent years the price of copper and nickel has begun to rise.
+If the value of the base metal in our current coinage exceeds the face value of the coin, people will start melting these common coins to reap the profit of selling the copper and nickel recovered from these coins.